CUSTOMER-FIRST PHILOSOPHY SUSTAINS FIFTY YEARS OF GROWTH

 Alongside massively increased working widths and capacities, the industry has seen innovation in techniques, significant automation, and new levels of precision application that would have been unimaginable half a century ago.
 Manufacturers have come and gone within this timeframe, but one that has endured and adapted – going from strength to strength – is KUHN Farm Machinery, which celebrates its 50th anniversary in the UK in 2020.

-Founded by Dennis and Cath Hollins in 1970 as the UK subsidiary of the French company KUHN SA, based in Saverne, the business began as a modest operation with limited premises in Wellington, Shropshire.
+Founded by Denis and Cath Hollins in 1970 as the UK subsidiary of the French company KUHN SA, based in Saverne, the business began as a modest operation with limited premises in Wellington, Shropshire.
 The initial offering to the UK market comprised a small range of grass machinery and some power tillers – a far cry from today’s extensive range that encompasses arable and livestock sectors and includes just about everything from primary cultivations through to crop protection.

 The company’s longest standing employee is Peter Morris.
 He joined as parts manager in 1976 and has been integral to so much of KUHN UK’s progression over his 44 years, holding a variety of roles.

 “Supplying spare parts always has been an essential element of the business and this has been transformed over the years,” says Peter.
 “In the early days, urgent orders would come in by phone to Mrs Hollins’ home, which was about a mile from the depot.
 We would travel to and from the Hollins’ house, twice a day, to pick up urgent parts orders and then despatch them through ‘weigh and pay’ at the railway station, or on Securicor.
 Less urgent parts orders came in by post and packages were sent out via the Post Office, using Data Post.
 As the business grew KUHN was at one point the biggest user of Data Post in Telford.”